 A special situation can occur when a packet is completed on the GPU between steps 3 and 7 described above.
 In this case, LastAbortedFenceId should be set by the driver to the fence ID of the last completed packet if there are no packets in the hardware queue from the driver's point of view.
 From the scheduler's point of view, it will appear that such a packet was aborted, and the corresponding device will be put into an error state even though the packet eventually completed.

 If the driver cannot perform a reset operation because the hardware is in an invalid state, or because the hardware is incapable of resetting the nodes, the driver should return a failure status code.
 If the GPU scheduler receives a failure status code, it performs an adapter-wide reset and restart operation following the TDR behavior prior to Windows 8.

-Even if a driver has opted into the Windows 8 TDR behavior, there will be cases when the GPU scheduler requests a reset and restart of the entire logical adapter.
+Even if a driver has opted into the Windows 8 and later TDR behavior, there will be cases when the GPU scheduler requests a reset and restart of the entire logical adapter.
 Therefore the driver must still implement the DxgkDdiResetFromTimeout and DxgkDdiRestartFromTimeout functions, and their semantics remain the same as prior to Windows 8.
 When an attempt to reset a physical adapter with DxgkDdiResetEngine leads to a reset of the logical adapter, the !analyze command of the Windows debugger shows that the TdrReason value of the TDR recovery context is set to a new value of TdrEngineTimeoutPromotedToAdapterReset = 9.